dddugan/PowerShell-RFC/1-Draft/RFC0007-Weak-Aliases.md

 # Weak Aliases

-This RFC is an attempt to address the communities desire to [remove the aliases `curl` and `wget`]((https://github.com/PowerShell/PowerShell/pull/1901)) from Windows PowerShell.
+This RFC is an attempt to address the community's desire to [remove the aliases `curl` and `wget`]((https://github.com/PowerShell/PowerShell/pull/1901)) from Windows PowerShell.

 ## Motivation